 • A bar, tavern, or other business that served the driver.
 South Carolina Code § 61-4-580 imposes liability on anyone with an alcohol license for selling to someone underage or to an intoxicated person.

 We usually can settle cases without the need for a trial.
+Cases settle most often when the evidence is strong and the demand is well-supported.
 We seek the full range of damages most people suffer:

 • Medical expenses